 Video of a Single replacement reaction

-A double replacement reaction exchanges ionic species in two compounds to form two completely new compounds.
+A double replacement reaction, aka double displacement reaction, exchanges ionic species in two compounds to form two completely new compounds, with the exchange of ions between the reactants..
 Double replacement reactions swap cations or the anions, but not both.
+This type of reaction is characterized by the formation of a new precipitate, gas, or molecular compound as one of the products.
 The general equation that represents this type of reaction:

 An example of a double-replacement reaction is the reaction between Lead nitrate and Potassium iodide.
 The lead cation and potassium cation switch places.